secondlevel/Social-distance-detector/README.md

 **Github repository**: https://github.com/secondlevel/Social-distance-detector

-The detailed desctiption can be found at https://github.com/secondlevel/Social-distance-detector/blob/main/presentation.pdf.
+The detailed desctiption can be found at this [link](https://github.com/secondlevel/Social-distance-detector/blob/main/presentation.pdf).

 ## Problem to Solve